G-Node/python-odml/doc/tutorial.rst

 To cover the different demands of all users, we provide a slow introduction to the odML framework that even allows programming beginners to learn the basic concepts.
-We will demonstrate how to generate an odML file and present more advanced possibilies of the Python-odML library (e.g., how to search for certain metadata or how to integrate existing terminologies).
+We will demonstrate how to generate an odML file and present more advanced possibilities of the Python-odML library (e.g., how to search for certain metadata or how to integrate existing terminologies).

 At the end of this tutorial we will provide a few guidelines that will help you